Hummingbird Habitat

 Food, Shelter & Water

-Ruby-throated and Black-chinned hummingbirds, among others, are often found nesting in backyards filled with flower gardens.
-Creating an oasis of hummingbird habitat in a neighborhood filled with acres of green grass will not only attract hummingbirds, but other birds as well.?
+Black-chinned and Ruby-throated hummingbirds, among others, are often found nesting in backyards filled with flower gardens.
+Creating an oasis of hummingbird habitat in a neighborhood filled with acres of green grass will not only attract hummingbirds, but other birds as well.

 About Hummingbird Flowers, Pollination, & Nectar